krobelus/rate-experiments/README.md

 ----------------------------

-Figure @fig:correlation-reason-deletions-time-delta suggests that a large number of reason deletions brings about some runtime overhead in `rate` when checking specified DRAT as opposed to operational DRAT.
-A significant overhead in memory consumption occurs in only one instance, which also has a high number of reason deletions, see figure @fig:correlation-reason-deletions-space-delta.
+Figure @fig:correlation-reason-deletions-time-delta suggests that a large number of (either concrete or unique) reason deletions brings about some runtime overhead in `rate` when checking specified DRAT as opposed to operational DRAT.
+A significant overhead in memory consumption occurs in only one instance, which also has a high number of concrete reason deletions, see figure @fig:correlation-reason-deletions-space-delta.

-Note that this overhead also occurs for proofs that only contain redundant reason deletions.
+Note that this overhead also occurs for proofs that contain no unique reason deletions.
 For this class of proofs, the overhead could be easily remedied with a small change to the checking algorithm.
 However, it is not yet clear to us how this should be done ideally.
-Assuming solvers produced proofs with (redundant) reason deletions only after addition of the unit clause replacing other reason clauses, this would be trivial.
-This class of proofs is the one implemented by the second variant of the patches from [section 4][4.
+Assuming solvers produced proofs without unique reason deletions where non-unique reason deletions occur only after addition of the unit clause that would obsolete other potential reasons, this would be trivial.
+This class of proofs is the one that is produced by solvers using the second variant of the patches from [section 3][3.
 Solvers].

-8. Conclusion
+7. Conclusion
 =============

-We have provided some evidence to our hypothesis that checking specified DRAT is, on average, as expensive as checking operational DRAT, but an excessive number of reason deletions can make it more costly.
+We have provided some evidence to our hypothesis that checking specified DRAT is, on average, as expensive as checking operational DRAT, but an excessive number of concrete or unique reason deletions can make it more costly.

-We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and do not require the workaround of skipping reason deletions.
+We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and do not require the workaround of skipping unit deletions.

-9. Future Work
+8. Future Work
 ==============

-While our checker for specified DRAT is not really any more useful than one for operational DRAT in terms of checking SAT solvers' unsatisfiability results, it might be useful for checking inprocessing steps with reason deletions Additionally it can be extended to support new proof formats.
+While our checker for specified DRAT is not really any more useful than one for operational DRAT in terms of checking SAT solvers' unsatisfiability results, it might be useful for checking inprocessing steps with unique reason deletions Additionally it can be extended to support new proof formats.

-If a checker for specified DRAT were to be adopted, it might be beneficial to implement a way to handle redundant reason deletions more efficiently than `rate` does, ideas for doing so are described in [Overhead of Reason Deletions].
+If a checker for specified DRAT were to be adopted, it might be beneficial to implement a way to handle non-unique reason deletions more efficiently than `rate` does, ideas for doing so are described in [Overhead of Reason Deletions].